pimcore/static-resolver-bundle/doc/03_Event_Proxy_Service_Usage.md

-# Documentation for `EventProxyService` Class
+# Event Proxy Service Usage

-## **Overview**
+## Overview

-`EventProxyService` is a service class that provides functionality to wrap an instance of an object with pre and post method interceptors.
-These interceptors are triggered right before or after the invocation of the specified methods, respectively.
+`EventProxyService` is a service class that provides functionality to wrap an object's instance with `pre` and `post` method interceptors.
+These interceptors are respectively triggered right before or after the invocation of the specified methods.

 When an interceptor is triggered, an event is dispatched using the `EventDispatcher`.
 The event name is composed of the lower case fully-qualified class name of the original object (with backslashes replaced by dots), the lower case method name, and the prefix (`.pre` or `.post`).

-For example, if you have an interceptor on the `save` method of a class named `App\Entity\User` and it's a pre-interceptor, the event name will be `app.entity.user.save.pre`.
+For example, for a pre-interceptor on the `save` method of a class named `App\Entity\User`, the event name will be `app.entity.user.save.pre`.

-## **Method**

-### `getEventDispatcherProxy()`
+## `getEventDispatcherProxy()` Method

-This method creates a proxy of the given instance, and binds pre and post method interceptors to it.
+This method creates a proxy of the given instance and binds `pre` and `post` method interceptors to it.

 ```php
 public function getEventDispatcherProxy(